javaguirre/infra/README.md

 # INFRASTRUCTURE WEALIZE

 Welcome welcome!
-This is the AWS (and others maybe) infrastructure repository for Wealize.
+This is the AWS (and others maybe) infrastructure repository for generic services @ Wealize.

 ## Installation and Configuration